texas

 State Summary

-Audits in Texas include at least 1% of precincts or three precincts, whichever is greater, in each county.
+Audits in Texas include at least 1% of election day polling locations and 1% of early voting locations or in three election day polling locations and three early voting locations, whichever is greater, in each county.
+A similar requirement exists for mail ballots: an audit is conducted of at least 1% of precincts in which a mail ballot was cast and counted using automatic tabulating equipment or at least three precincts, whichever is greater.
 All items on the ballot are audited, except in certain elections: general elections for state and county officers, primary elections, or any election with proposed state constitutional amendments or statewide ballot measures.
 In these elections, the secretary of state selects up to three contests and up to three ballot items.
 Tex.
 Elec.
-Code §127.201(a)–(b).
+Code § 127.201(a)–(b).
 The audit is not binding on the results.

 In 2021, the state legislature passed S.B.
 598, which established a risk-limiting audit (RLA) pilot program beginning with the election taking place November 8, 2022 (and requiring a paper audit trail for voting machines).
 The secretary of state is required to select at least five counties to participate in the pilot program.
 At least one county participating in the pilot program must have a population of at least 500,000.
 Under the law, risk-limiting audits must be implemented statewide after August 31, 2026 for elections containing a race or measure that is voted on statewide.
-Texas Election Code 127.301.
-However, nothing in the pilot and RLA provisions supersede the current audit law.
+Tex.
+Elec.
+Code § 127.301.
 Counties participating in RLA pilots will also be required to complete current audit provisions as well.

 Unless otherwise specified, statutory references are to Tex.
 Elec.
 Code § 127.201.
 References herein describe the current audit practice and not RLAs, as the RLA provisions are still in pilot form.